AdobeDocs/commerce-admin.en/help/b2b/account-company-admin.md

 1. When complete, click **[!UICONTROL Save]**.

    The individual account of the former company administrator remains in the system as an active user account, assigned to the default user role.
-If this is the only company associated with the user account, the account type changes from *[!UICONTROL Company user]* to *[!UICONTROL Individual user]*
+If this is the only company associated with the user account, the account type changes from *[!UICONTROL Company user]* to *[!UICONTROL Individual user]*.

    The system sends email notification of the change to the new and former company administrators.